friskgit/kmh_ls/README.md

     Mixed order ambisonics decoder.

--   (2) Decoding with the pseudoinverse
+-   (2) Decoding with the pseudo-inverse, even-energy

+    Pinv decoders in 1st, 3rd order with even-energy for inversion variants.

+-   (3) Decoding with the pseudo-inverse, mode-matching

-    Pinv decoders in 1st, 3rd order.
+    Pinv decoders in 1st, 3rd order, mode-matching for inversion variants

--   (4) Same as (2) but with a blend coefficient for inversion variants (energy limited/mode matching 50%)
+-   (4) Same as (2) and (4) but with a blend coefficient for inversion variants (energy limited/mode matching 50%)

     1st and 3rd and 6th order.